-Balancing of chemical equations refers to the process of ensuring that the number of each atom of the reactants is equally corresponding with the number of atoms of the products in a given chemical equation.
-A chemical equation can be considered to be correct only if there is a balance between the atoms of the left-hand side with that of the right-hand side.
+Balancing of chemical equations is a way by which the number of each atom of the reactants-side is equally corresponding with the number of atoms of the products in a given chemical equation.
+A chemical equation can be considered to be correct only if the total number of atoms of the left-hand side balance with that of the right right-hand side.

 Ensure that the chemical equation is correctly written in words.
 For example:

 Replace the descriptive elements by substituting the chemical symbols in their respective places.
 Remember, the atoms must be balanced between the 2 sides at every point of the reaction.
 The above equation can be symbolically written as ;

 Mg + O2→ MgO (Not Balanced)